 How to Store

+- Refrigerate.
 You can store tiramisu in the pan you assembled it in.
-Just cover the top with saran wrap.
-It will keep in the fridge for up to one week and you might find that the flavors actually get even better after it has been stored for a couple of days.
+Just cover the top with Saran Wrap.
+It will keep in the fridge for about 4-5 days.
+You might find that the flavors actually get even better after it has been stored for a couple of days.

 Easy Tiramisu Recipe